-As a member of the Board, the CEO speaks on behalf of the Authority in Board lecisions voice with other Board members in developing the high-level strategic direction of the Authority.
-T CEO is also expected to work with the Authority's management team to develop polices, and rup organisation in line with Board direction.
+As a member of the Board, the CEO speaks on behalf of the Authority in Board decisions, and has a voice with other Board members in developing the high-level strategic direction of the Authority.
+The CEO is also expected to work with the Authority's management team to develop policies, and run the organisation in line with Board direction.